emissary-ingress/emissary/docs/user-guide/getting-started.md

 kubectl apply -f https://getambassador.io/yaml/tour/tour.yaml
 ```

-When the service is deployed, Ambassador will notice the `getambassador.io/config` annotation on the service, and use the `Mapping` contained in it to configure the route.
-(There's no restriction on what kinds of Ambassador configuration can go into the annotation, but it's important to note that Ambassador only looks at annotations on Kubernetes `Service`s.)
+When the `Mapping` CRDs are applied, Ambassador will use them to configure routing:

-In this case, the mapping creates two routes.
-One that will route traffic from the `/` endpoint to the `tour-ui` React application and one that will route traffic from the `/backend/` endpoint to the `tour-backend` service.
-Note the port assignments in the `service` field of the `Mapping`.
+- The first `Mapping` causes traffic from the `/` endpoint to be routed to the `tour-ui` React application.
+- The second `Mapping` causes traffic from the `/backend/` endpoint to be routed to the `tour-backend` service.

+Note also the port numbers in the `service` field of the `Mapping`.
 This allows us to use a single service to route to both the containers running on the `tour` pod.

 ## 4. Testing the Mapping